General Code of Behavior

 Central Georgia Technical College follows State Board Unlawful Harassment and Discrimination policies and procedures.
 A complete copy of the Technical College System of Georgia (TCSG) Unlawful Harassment and Discrimination of Students Procedure is posted on TCSG website.

-A. Unlawful Harassment (Other Than Sexual Harassment): verbal or physical conduct that disparages or shows hostility or aversion toward an individual because of that person's race, color, religion, gender, national origin, age, or disability and which:
+A. Unlawful Harassment (Other Than Sexual Harassment): unlawful verbal or physical conduct that disparages or shows hostility or aversion toward an individual because of that person's race, color, religion, gender, national origin, age, genetic information or disability and which:

-1. Has the purpose or effect of creating an intimidating, hostile or offensive educational environment, or
+1. Has the purpose or effect of creating an objectively and unreasonably intimidating, hostile or offensive educational environment, or

-2. Has the purpose or effect of unreasonably interfering with an individual's educational performance.
+2. Has the purpose or effect of objectively and unreasonably interfering with an individual's educational performance.

-Harassing conduct or behavior includes, but is not limited to, epithets, slurs, negative stereotyping, or threatening, intimidating or hostile acts that relate to race, color, religion, gender, national origin, age or disability.
-This includes jokes or pranks that are hostile or demeaning with regard to race, color, religion, gender, national origin, age or disability.
-Harassing conduct may also include written or graphic material that disparages or shows hostility or aversion toward an individual or group because of race, color, religion, gender, national origin, age, or disability, and that is displayed on walls, bulletin boards, computers, or other locations, or otherwise circulated in college community in any format.
+Unlawful harassing conduct or behavior can include, but is not limited to, epithets, slurs, negative stereotyping, or threatening, intimidating or hostile acts that relate to race, color, religion, gender, national origin, genetic information, age or disability.
+This conduct can include jokes or pranks that are hostile or demeaning with regard to race, color, religion, gender, national origin, age or disability.
+Unlawful harassing conduct may also include written or graphic material that disparages or shows hostility or aversion toward an individual or group because of race, color, religion, gender, national origin, age, or disability, and that is displayed on walls, bulletin boards, computers, or other locations, or otherwise circulated in the college community in any format.

 B. Sexual Harassment (a form of unlawful harassment): unwelcome sexual advances, unwelcome requests for sexual favors, and other unwelcome verbal, written, electronic or physical conduct of a sexual nature when: